mattBoros/pyDerive/README.md

 # pyDerive
-Note that not everything in this module works yet.
-It is still a work in progress.
+Take symbolic derivatives with Python.

+This project is still a work in progress.
+Everything answer and result that is produced using this module is correct, but not simplified.
+By the time it is done there will be simplification.

 ## Variables